 Monday to Friday

-• fuel and electricity costs: these represent one of the most important items in the total cost of ownership for a small or medium-sized business.
-However, they depend on the type of fuel used by the vehicle, its average consumption, and the number of kilometers covered by the vehicle each year.
+- fuel and electricity costs: these represent one of the largest items in the total cost of ownership for an SME or VSE.
+However, they depend on the type of fuel used by the vehicle, its average consumption and the number of kilometres travelled by the vehicle each year.

-• repair and maintenance costs: these will depend on the vehicle's design, the quality of its components and its use.
-They include maintenance, out-of-warranty repairs, tires and insurance.
-Maintenance costs increase exponentially over the vehicle's lifetime, and can vary greatly over time.
-They represent about 20% of TCO.
+- repair and maintenance costs: these will depend on the design of the vehicle, the quality of its components and its use.
+They include maintenance, out-of-warranty repairs, tyres and insurance.
+Maintenance costs increase exponentially over the life of the vehicle, and can vary greatly over time.
+They represent approximately 20 % from the TCO.

-• depreciation: the value of an asset diminishes over time as it wears and deteriorates.
-For a company, this represents the difference between the vehicle's purchase price and its projected resale price.
-It varies according to vehicle make, model, condition and mileage.
-It represents approximately 41% of the TCO.
+- depreciation: the value of an asset decreases over time as it wears and deteriorates.
+For a company, this represents the difference between the purchase price of the vehicle and the projected resale price.
+It varies according to the make, model, condition and mileage of the vehicle.
+It represents approximately 41 % of the TCO.

-• insurance: professional electric cars with a high insurance rating cost less to insure overall.
+- Insurance: professional electric cars with a high insurance rating cost less to insure overall.
 What's more, taking out comprehensive insurance for the whole fleet rather than specific insurance for each vehicle can help you save money.
-Insurers offer specific insurance contracts for fleets of vehicles.
+Insurers offer specific insurance policies for fleets of vehicles.
 However, before choosing an insurance policy, you need to understand the risks involved.
-For example, if you opt for an electric vehicle, you'll need to take out comprehensive insurance rather than traditional insurance.
+For example, if you opt for an electric vehicle, you will need to take out comprehensive insurance rather than traditional insurance.

-TCO: how to calculate the cost of an electric vehicle?
+TCO: how do you know the cost of an electric vehicle?

-We compared the TCO costs of the Mégane e-Techthe electric SUV from Renaultand its internal combustion equivalent.
-The aim of this study is to determine the financial advantages of an electric motor over a combustion engine.
+We compared TCO costs between the Mégane e-Techthe Electric SUV the brand Renaultand its internal combustion equivalent.
+The aim of this study is to determine the financial advantages of an electric motor compared with a combustion engine.

-We have chosen to consider the case of an executive who travels an average of 30,000 km per year on a full service lease.
-The TCO for a lease takes into account :
+We have chosen to consider the case of an executive who travels an average of 30,000 km per year on a long-term hire contract.
+The TCO for a rental takes into account :

 Below is a detailed table of cost differences over five years: